← All Episodes

 • Nostr VPN, tailscale-like overlays, and why overlay networks beat waiting for the whole world to rewire itself

-• Messaging trade-offs: Marmot, MLS coordination pain, chat relays, double ratchets, and what actually works for small groups
+• Messaging trade-offs: Marmot, SimpleX Chat, MLS coordination pain, chat relays, double ratchets, and what actually works for small groups

 • Pika, identity, signaling, and why Justin wants to stop theory-crafting and start shipping